ceterumnet/AlpacaHub/README.md

 - ZWO AM5/AM3 Mount
 - Pegasus FocusCube 3

+Everything that I've implemented so far has passed the Alpaca Conform tests without issues except for guiding on the declination axis on the AM5.
+I believe that I am emulating the behavior of the official ZWO ASCOM driver on this, so I'm not sure if this is a specific issue related to how ZWO has implemented their firmware.

 Alpaca Hub also implements the discovery protocol as well which is one of my favorite parts of the Alpaca protocol.